gvwilson/sdxjs/gloss/index.md

 <dd class="glossary">To combine separately <g key="compile">compiled</g> modules into a single runnable program.</dd>
 <dt id="linter" class="glossary">linter</dt>
 <dd class="glossary">A program that checks for common problems in software, such as violations of indentation rules or variable naming conventions.
 The name comes from the first tool of its kind, called <code>lint</code>.</dd>
+<dt id="liskov_substitution_principle" class="glossary">Liskov Substitution Principle</dt>
+<dd class="glossary">A design rule stating that it should be possible to replace objects in a program with objects of derived classes without breaking the program. <g key="design_by_contract">Design by contract</g> is intended to enforce this rule.</dd>
 <dt id="list" class="glossary">list</dt>
 <dd class="glossary">A <g key="vector">vector</g> that can contain values of many different (<g key="heterogeneous">heterogeneous</g>) types.</dd>
 <dt id="literal" class="glossary">literal</dt>